AriaChen/KoreanDiscordChatAnalyzer/README.md

 - [ ] Visualize the analysis results
 - [ ] Build a web interface to display insights
 - [ ] Add tests to ensure reliability

+## Data Privacy and Ethics

+- **Public Data Only**: The analysis is performed exclusively on publicly available chat data.
+No private conversations or personal data are used.
+- **Anonymization**: All data used in the project is anonymized to ensure individual privacy is maintained.
+- **Ethical Considerations**: The project adheres to ethical guidelines for data usage and analysis, ensuring no community or individual is targeted or negatively impacted.

 ## License